lhami/flavor-fetcher/README.md

 ## Files
 - `README.md` - This file.
 - `LICENSE` - The GPL v3.0 license this software is provided under.
+- `MANIFEST.in` & `pyproject.toml` - Files required for `pip` or another builder to make an installable version of this code.
+Do not move or change these.
 - `src/makepredictions.py` - A python module with the function `file_to_file_workflow()`, which can be given the file locations of a `.csv` reviews_file, a `.h5` model file with the appropriate architecture, the 300-dimension [GloVe embeddings](https://nlp.stanford.edu/projects/glove/) (`glove.42B.300d.txt`), a settings file (`.json` with the `CONTEXT_WINDOW_SIZE` and `GLOVE_EMBEDDING_DIMENSIONS` used to train the model), and an output file (`.csv`, should not currently exist).
-If the column names are not identical to those in the example file `data/annotated_whisky_reviews_032320.csv`, the column names will have to be specified as a dictionary using the last argument as show in the usage examples.
+If the column names are not identical to those in the example file `src/ata/Example Whiskey Reviews.csv`, the column names will have to be specified as a dictionary using the last argument as show in the usage examples.
 This file can also be run as a script from the command line, which will by default reproduce the results of ["Sensory Descriptor Analysis of Whisky Lexicons through the Use of Deep Learning"](https://doi.org/10.3390/foods10071633) but can be used to use a pre-trained model to predict descriptors in any tokenized and POS-tagged dataset with the appropriate arguments.
 - `src/datamunging.py` - A python module with many helper functions used to remove punctuation, reindex tokens for `keras`, convert tokens to GloVe embeddings, and set each token's context window.
 Primarily called by `src/makepredictions.py`
 - `src/descriptor_model.py` - A python script defining the `DescriptorNN` class, which holds a (trained) descriptor-predictor model and is used to make predictions.
-- `data/100_2021-04-20 10_38_24.203316_3_epochs_re-run_model.h5` - The exact network trained and used in the paper ["Sensory Descriptor Analysis of Whisky Lexicons through the Use of Deep Learning"](https://doi.org/10.3390/foods10071633).
+- `src/data/100_2021-04-20 10_38_24.203316_3_epochs_re-run_model.h5` - The exact network trained and used in the paper ["Sensory Descriptor Analysis of Whisky Lexicons through the Use of Deep Learning"](https://doi.org/10.3390/foods10071633).
 Necessary to make predictions using `src/makepredictions.py`.
-- `data/100_2021-04-20 10_38_24.203316_3_epochs_re-run_model.json` - A settings file that should be saved and distributed alongside the trained model in order to specify the `CONTEXT_WINDOW_SIZE` and `GLOVE_EMBEDDING_DIMENSIONS` used to train the model so predictions can be made on appropriately-shaped data.
+- `src/data/100_2021-04-20 10_38_24.203316_3_epochs_re-run_model.json` - A settings file that should be saved and distributed alongside the trained model in order to specify the `CONTEXT_WINDOW_SIZE` and `GLOVE_EMBEDDING_DIMENSIONS` used to train the model so predictions can be made on appropriately-shaped data.
-- `data/annotated_whisky_reviews_032320.csv` - A data file containing one row per token in the [Whiskycast](https://whiskycast.com/tastingnotes/) and [WhiskyAdvocate](https://www.whiskyadvocate.com/ratings-and-reviews/) reviews, used for prediction.
+- `src/data/Example Whiskey Reviews.csv` - A data file containing one row per token in 100 selected reviews from the [Whiskycast](https://whiskycast.com/tastingnotes/) and [WhiskyAdvocate](https://www.whiskyadvocate.com/ratings-and-reviews/) websites, used for prediction.
 Tokenization and annotation done using SpaCy through CleanNLP.
 Only the fields `upos`, `token`, `doc_id`, `sid`, and `tid` are used.
+It also contains the predictions as calculated by the provided LSTM on our machine (`expected_prediction`), so you can confirm the package is working as intended.